 The above is still quite a read.
 But it summarizes what you have to do.

-What is an article about speed optimization without a test case?
-For this article, we have used a demo WordPress website for an average sized webshop.
-We’ll be using Pingdom, one of the most well-known tools to assess the loading speed of your website.
-And this is the initial result:
+What is an article about WordPress speed optimization without a test case?
+For this article, we have used a demo WordPress website for an

-The first thing you want to do is to ensure that you’re running a good WordPress host.
+The first thing you want to do is to ensure that you’re website is running at a fast WordPress hosting company.
 For those who don’t know, a hosting party enables you to have your own website running on the internet, on their datacenters.

 Now, you might often find various articles on the web promoting Bluehost, HostGator and other similar hosting parties.
 These parties are inexpensive, but they generally offer poor performance.

-A good WordPress host may in many occasions count for the major factor of website speed, especially if you’re gaining more website visitors.
+Fast WordPress hosting is in many occasions a major factor of WordPress speed optimization.
+This is especially the case if you’re gaining more website visitors.
 Do you want to know what the best performing hosting companies are?
-You can find a good host in our growing database of WordPress Hosting
+You can find a good host in our growing database of WordPress Hosting Reviews.

 What we find good WordPress Hosts